Miki Tebeka @tebeka

 We geeks love puzzles and solving them.
 The Python programming language is a simple one, but like all other languages it has quirks.
 This book uses those quirks as teaching opportunities via 30 simple Python programs that challenge your understanding of Python.
 The teasers will help you avoid mistakes, see gaps in your knowledge, and become better at what you do.
 Use these teasers to impress your co-workers or just to pass the time in those boring meetings.
 Teasers are fun!

 At the beginning of each chapter I’ll show you a short Python program and will ask you to guess the output.
 The possible answers can be:

 - Syntax error

 [1 2 3])

-There’s a lot of research showing that people who make mistakes during the learning process learn better than people who don’t.
-If you use this approach at work when fixing bugs - you’ll find you enjoy bug hunting more and become a better developer after each bug you fix.
+People who make mistakes during the learning process learn better than people who don’t.
+If you use this approach at work when fixing bugs, you’ll find you enjoy bug hunting more and become a better developer after each bug you fix.